Catherine McCord

-Catherine McCord (born May 10, 1974) is an American former model, actress, and television program hostess.
+Catherine McCord is an American former model, actress, and television program hostess.
 She is the founder of Weelicious, a website dedicated to helping parents expose their children to wholesome, delicious homemade food.
 She is also the co-founder of One Potato, an organic home meal delivery kit service, focused specifically on the mealtime needs of families, and the author of the cookbooks, Weelicious: One Family.
 One Meal. and Weelicious Lunches: Think Outside the Lunchbox.

 McCord appears regularly on the Food Network's Guy's Grocery Games as a judge and has had guest spots on the Food Network's shows Next Food Network Star and Duff Till Dawn.
-She won the Guy's Grocery Games Delivery episode - Pantry-Palooza, beating Melissa D'Arabian and Troy Johnson, and won $17,000 for heart arrythmia research.
+She won the Guy's Grocery Games Delivery episode - Pantry-Palooza, beating Melissa D'Arabian and Troy Johnson, and won $17,000 for heart arrhythmia research.